 You can begin planting carrots early in the spring, before most other vegetables.
-Carrots thrive in cool weather and perform best when soil temperatures are around 65 degrees F. Pay attention to the extended weather forecast and try to plant your carrots a day or two after the last expected hard frost in your area.
-If you want to grow a fall carrot crop, plant them 8-10 weeks before the first expected hard frost in your area.
+Carrots thrive in cool weather and perform best when soil temperatures are around 60 degrees F. Carrot seeds will germinate in temperatues as low as 55 degrees F. The seeds will tolerate temps up to 65-70 degrees F. Much higher than that and the germination rates fall drastically.
+Pay attention to the extended weather forecast and try to plant your carrots a few days after the last expected hard frost in your area, when daytime temps are starting to warm up rapidly.
+If you want to grow a fall carrot crop, plant them 6-10 weeks before the first expected hard frost in your area, depending on the variety you want to grow and your specific climate.
+Again, pay attention to average temps and wait until things cool off a bit before planting your carrot seeds.

 Carrots are planted by sowing seeds directly in the garden.
 Transplanted seedlings don't do well and have a high failure rate.
 This is because carrots are a root vegetable and don't like to have their roots disturbed.
 It's almost impossible to remove a carrot seedling from a container and transplant it into your garden without disturbing the roots.
 Carrot seeds are very tiny.
 You may surprised to learn that about 2,000 carrot seeds will fit into one teaspoon.